BShowen/csv-to-json/readme.md

 # csv-to-json

-- Copies a .csv file into a .json file
+- Transforms a .csv file into a .json file
 - The header values in the CSV are used as the JSON object keys.
   - First row of the CSV is treated as the header.
 - Each row is transformed into a JSON object.